DFM Engineering was contacted by the University of Oregon to repair

 Of course, we recommend having us update the Boller and Chivens telescopes with our control system retrofit.

-With our control system installed, the
+With our Telescope Control System (TCS-Sky) installed, the

 already excellent tracking is complemented by the excellent